GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Slowly introduce new products.

 If you have sensitive skin, you know how nerve-wracking it can be to try new treatment options.
-Until you know how your skin will react, it's best to introduce any new product slowly and carefully.
+Until you understand how your skin will react, it's best to introduce any new product slowly and carefully.

 You don't want to use too many new products at once.
 Give any new topical acne products at least four weeks to start working.
 Using a new product every few days can irritate the skin and cause new breakouts.
 If a treatment works for your skin, you should begin noticing improvements in about 4 - 6 weeks.
-If you see your complexion is clearing up, you want to stick to this treatment to prevent new breakouts.
+If your complexion is clearing up, you want to stick to this treatment to prevent new breakouts.

 What are the best retinoids for sensitive skin?

-If you have sensitive skin, combine a small quantity of your retinol cream ("pea-sized") with an equal amount of your moisturizer in your palm before applying it.
+If you have sensitive skin, combine a small quantity of your retinol cream ("pea-sized") with an equal amount of moisturizer in your palm before applying it.
 This will result in a diluted, milder treatment cream.

 What are the best toners for sensitive skin?

-If your main concern is removing all of your makeup at the end of the day, another good option is to use oil-free face wipes designed for sensitive skin, which you can find at most drugstores.
+If your primary concern is removing all of your makeup at the end of the day, another good option is to use oil-free face wipes designed for sensitive skin, which you can find at most drugstores.

 Deep clean your makeup brushes.